Playing Poker With Death – A Ladhak Bike Expedition Story

 Death Encounter 9 The wrath of an angry girlfriend ( Day 13)

-The whole trip we totally forgot about the fact that, we never really informed Rajesh girlfriend about the trip.
+The whole trip we totally forgot about the fact that we never really informed Rajesh girlfriend about the trip.
 As soon as we entered the house, his girlfriend burnt all the clothes and the gifts that she gave to him with this pure rage on her face.
-Rajesh stood their shocked without uttering a word.
+Rajesh stood they’re shocked without uttering a word.
 When the clothes were turned into ash, she took a cricket bat and started running after him.
 I was happy until she turns to me and said, it is all your fault, you are the who took him.

 Rajesh’s girlfriend did what all that life and death experiences couldn’t, scaring me to death.
-Till day I haven’t seen anyone or anything like it.
+Till the day I haven’t seen anyone or anything like it.

 Every moment on that day was enough to end our life there but we survived them & god knows how?
 I am not a super religious person, neither I am an atheist.
 For sure I have seen some exceptional coincidences and miracle happening that day.
-I can’t explain any single one of them but the fact is, it was the most memorable day of my life and best story of my life.
+I can’t explain any single one of them but the fact is, it was the most memorable day of my life and the best story of my life.

 View this post on Instagram